Royal-Dominique Fennell

-Royal-Dominique Fennell (born June 5, 1989) is a German-American Association football player who plays for SGV Freiberg as a defensive midfielder.
+Royal-Dominique Fennell (born June 5, 1989) is an American soccer player who plays for SGV Freiberg as a defensive midfielder.

 International career

 Fennell was first called into United States Youth National Teams in late 2011 when United States U23 manager Caleb Porter was looking for answers to a shallow pool of U-23 defenders.
 Fennell participated in several camps and was called to the qualifying squad, but his club, which was in the throes of a promotion race, did not release him.

 On 16 July 2019, TSG 1899 Hoffenheim announced that they had signed Fennell on a one-year contract, where he was going to play for the reserve team, 1899 Hoffenheim II.